D

 What if you had the power to help our planet?

+We’re building submersibles that will gather the data we need to make a difference for our planet.
 We have better maps of the moon and Mars than of our ocean floor.
 We’ve created a solution that provides accessibility to our deep oceans.

 We all need data that scientists can collect from our oceans so we can learn answers to important questions such as, Is marine protection working? and How are we being affected by the change our oceans are undergoing from our energy and production activities?